HIV/AIDS: The Basics

 The spread of HIV from person to person is called HIV transmission.
 The spread of HIV from a woman with HIV to her child during pregnancy, childbirth, or breastfeeding is called mother-to-child transmission of HIV.

 To reduce your risk of HIV infection, use condoms correctly and consistently during sex, limit your number of sexual partners, and never share injection drug equipment.
 Also talk to your health care provider about pre-exposure prophylaxis (PrEP).
 PrEP is an HIV prevention option for people who don’t have HIV but who are at high risk of becoming infected with HIV.
 PrEP involves taking a specific HIV medicine every day.
 For more information, read the AIDSinfo fact sheet on PrEP.

 Mother-to-child transmission is the most common way that children get HIV.
 HIV medicines, given to women with HIV during pregnancy and childbirth and to their babies after birth, reduce the risk of mother-to-child transmission of HIV.

 You can’t get HIV by shaking hands or hugging a person who has HIV.
 You also can’t get HIV from contact with objects such as dishes, toilet seats, or doorknobs used by a person with HIV.
-HIV does not spread through the air or through mosquito, tick, or other insect bites.
+HIV is not spread through the air or in water or by mosquitoes, ticks, or other blood-sucking insects.

 What is the treatment for HIV?

 What are the symptoms of HIV/AIDS?

-Within 2 to 4 weeks after a person becomes infected with HIV, they may have flu-like symptoms, such as fever, chills, or rash.
-The symptoms may last for a few weeks after they become infected.
+Within 2 to 4 weeks after infection with HIV, some people may have flu-like symptoms, such as fever, chills, or rash.
+The symptoms may last for a few days to several weeks.